DevExpress-Examples/wpf-chart-customize-the-appearance-of-selected-series-points/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Chart for WPF How to customize the appearance of selected series points
+# Chart for WPF - How to Customize the Appearance of Selected Series Points

 This example shows how to create a custom series model and change the selection color for series points.